Heziode/tron-multiplayer/README.md

 You can make mass executions of the program through the script contained in the script directory.

->    Scripts is written in JavaScript and require Node.js
+>    Scripts are written in JavaScript and require Node.js

 ## License